B4SEE/PCC/README.md

 Please use adequate values for the settings to avoid breaking the game.

 Note:
+- Use uppercase letters for key bindings.
+Otherwise, the game will not recognize the key.
 - The `config.json` is located in the `../resources` directory.
 There are other settings that are not used yet.
 Key 'L' and 'H' are reserved.
 - Actual maze width and height can differ from the specified values in the `config.json` file due to the generation algorithm.
 - If game encounters invalid maze width or height, it will set the values to the closest valid values.

+---

 ## Installation Instructions